kasun-fernando/personal-webpage/_pages/research.md

 title: Research
 permalink: /Research/
 ---
-Broadly speaking, the prime focus of my research is <b>the interplay between probability theory, dynamical systems and statistics</b>.
+Broadly speaking, the prime focus of my research is <b>the interplay among probability theory, dynamical systems and statistics</b>.
 I investigate
 - <b>statistical properties of dynamical systems and Markov processes</b>,
 - <b>inferential statistics in the context of dynamical systems</b>, and
 - <b>higher order asymptotics for limit theorems</b>

 using spectral theory and a combination of techniques from classical probability theory, stochastic analysis, statistics and dynamical systems.
 Recently, I have started looking at
-- <b>applications of machine learning</b> to problems related to previous research topics.
+- <b>applications of machine learning</b> to problems related to research topics mentioned before.

 So far, I have collaborated with and have ongoing collaborations with a diverse group of researchers based in Australia, Austria, Canada, France, Italy, and the US.
 Apart from dynamicists and probabilists, I have formed research connections with machine learning researchers and statisticians, and I am actively searching for interdisciplinary research opportunities.

 Below, I discuss some of my research interests grouped by major themes.
 I mention the motivation behind each long-term project and the collaborators I work with.
-The resulting publications are [here](https://kasun-fernando.github.io/personal-webpage/Publications/).
+The resulting publications are in the [publications](https://kasun-fernando.github.io/personal-webpage/Publications/) section.

 <!-- <details open>
 <summary><b>Error terms in the local and the central limit theorem for weakly dependent random variables</b></summary>